-- If PIO Home is not opened, click on the PIO icon on the left edge,
+- If PIO Home is not open, click on the PIO icon on the left edge,

 QUICK ACCESS/PIO Home/Openin the PLATFORMIO LIST in the left pane.

-- Click on + New Project i the PIO Home page.
+- Click on + New Project in the PIO Home page.

 Project Wizard window will pop up.

 - Select the board.
 I entered "nano" in the box and then scrolled down the list of boards with "nano" somewhere in their name.

 PIO will obtain the platform toolchain and set up the project as a directory with assorted subdirectories all shown in the EXPLORER pane on the left.